12 Best Headless CMS Software Platforms - Choose The Top Solution

 Now that you know what a headless CMS is and why it might be beneficial to choose less popular ones, let’s take a deeper look at what are the advantages and disadvantages of several options on the following list.

-Directus is one of particularly simpler Content Management Systems.
-Due to the intuitive interface, beginners can work well with this system.
-This open-source tool scores particularly well with its comment and note function, which prove to be very useful.
 In addition, files can be uploaded and managed via Directus.
 Users do not have to worry about data loss either, as the tool tracks all activities, with rollbacks possible at any time.
-On their official website, we can read that more than 4,600 users are now among their community.
+On their official website, we can read that more than 4,600 users are now in their community.

 Features